rte-france/Grid2Op/docs/grid2op.rst

 - the voltages: by manipulating shunts, or by changing the setpoint value of the generators
 - the active generation: by the use of the "redispatching" action.

-Other flexibilities are coming soon (-:
+Other "flexibilities" are coming soon (-:

 What is modeled in an grid2op environment